NoamMichael/BayesEval/README.md

 **confidence_prompt:**

-> How confident are you (0 to 1) that your chosen pathology is the correct diagnosis?
+> There are {n\_candidates} candidate pathologies.
+Estimate the probability (0 to 1) that your chosen pathology is the correct diagnosis for this patient, given only the symptoms and candidates provided.
+A uniform prior would assign {uniform\_prior} to each candidate.
 Respond with ONLY valid JSON: {"Answer": "\<pathology\>", "Confidence": "0.XX"}

 ### MedEval_SPD